RedwoodJS 4

 00:24:56 - Dom Saadi

-Some parts of the upgrade that were a little gnarly, but yeah, like, as soon as you.
-You're like, globally, usually use Yarn one, as you can see here with, like, the emojis, like, the truck and stuff like that.
-But as soon as you download the app, like, yarn3 is, like, already there for you, and you shouldn't have to do anything.
+Some parts of the upgrade that were a little gnarly.
+But yeah, as soon as you globally use Yarn 1, as you can see here with the emojis, like the truck and stuff like that, as soon as you download the app, Yarn 3 is already there for you, and you shouldn't have to do anything.
 It should just start using it.

 00:25:18 - Nick Taylor